sabiwara/aja/README.md

 true
 ```

-None of this is revolutionary, but having these helpers to hand might save you the implementation
+Nothing groundbreaking, but having these helpers to hand might save you the implementation
 and the testing, or bringing over a library just for this one thing.

-All those helpers should provide some rationale in their documentation as to why they might
-be useful and what pain point they are addressing.

-Browse the API documentation to see if you find something that helps you.
+Browse the API documentation for more details.

 ## Installation